xubenben/xujun/content/authors/admin/_index.md

 - Visitors
 ---

 Hua Wu is the chief scientist of Baidu’s natural-language processing department and the president of the Baidu Technical Committee.
 Her research fields include machine translation, natural language processing (NLP), machine learning, dialogue systems, and the knowledge graph.
-Over her eight years at Baidu, she and her team have achieved multiple technology breakthroughs in NLP and machine translation, many of which have been successfully deployed in a range of Baidu products used by hundreds of millions of users.
+Over her ten years at Baidu, she and her team have achieved multiple technology breakthroughs in NLP and machine translation, many of which have been successfully deployed in a range of Baidu products used by hundreds of millions of users.
 Ms. Wu also co-founded the Baidu Translate project, which provides instant, free multilingual text translation, and built the core technology for Baidu’s personal assistant.
 She served as program co-chair of ACL (the Association for Computational Linguistics) 2014, and also chairs international conferences such as ACL and IJCAI (International Joint Conference on Artificial Intelligence).